Westbury White Horse: Modern history

 During the Second World War, the chalk of the horse was turfed over to prevent German pilots from using it for navigation.
-Nearby Westbury was the site of a major railway hub, and internment camps for both foreign nationals (mostly Italians), and prisoners of war, who laboured on local farms and in local factories, later in the war it was also the site of a large US military base, so was considered a potential target.
+Nearby Westbury railway station was considered to be a potential target.

-The horse was illuminated at night in 1900 and again in 1950, both times using army equipment.
-For the 1950 event, which used world war two searchlights, traffic in Westbury and Bratton came almost to a standstill as drivers slowed down to look.
+The horse was illuminated at night in 1900 and again in 1950, both times using British army equipment.
+For the 1950 event, which used searchlights, traffic in Westbury and Bratton almost came to a standstill as drivers slowed down to look.

 In 1957 the horse was concreted over and painted white by Westbury Urban District Council, in an attempt to save on long-term maintenance costs, as the chalk of the face was eroding and unstable, due to the steepness of the slope.
 Since then, the concrete has tended to turn grey and deteriorate over time, requiring regular cleaning, as well as periodic repairs and repainting.
-It was thoroughly cleaned in 1993. and in 1995, the concrete facing from 1957 was replaced and repainted.
-Also in the early 1990s, it was given 'zebra stripes' of black plastic as a protest against a planned prison in Westbury.
+The horse was thoroughly cleaned in 1993 and in 1995, the concrete facing from 1957 was replaced and repainted.

-In 2003, the horse was vandalised when "Stop This War" was written in yellow across the horse in capital letters in protest of the Iraq War.
+In 2003, the horse was vandalised when "Stop This War" was written in yellow across it in capital letters in protest of the Iraq War.
 After the words were removed, the horse was noticeably grey with a white horizontal strip where the message had been.
 In November 2006, the horse was repaired and repainted again.
 The newly whitened horse was illuminated on the night the repairs were finished, by Second World War searchlights, as in 1950.